snissn/back-goes-backwards/outline.md

 - **15.3.2 Visualizing Force Distribution**
   - **Diagrams and Graphs**
-    - Illustrate how forces act along the spine and how yang meridian engagement influences them.
+    - Illustrate how forces act along the spine and how Yang meridian engagement influences them.

 #### **15.4 Engaging Yang Meridians Unilaterally to Initiate Twists**

 - **15.4.1 Mechanism of Unilateral Yang Engagement**

   - **Muscular Activation Patterns**
-    - Detailed explanation of how contracting muscles associated with yang meridians on one side initiates rotation to the opposite side.
+    - Detailed explanation of how contracting muscles associated with Yang meridians on one side initiates rotation to the opposite side.
     - **Example:**
       - Engaging right Bladder and Small Intestine Meridians rotates the spine to the left.